Scheer makes play for reworked federation in bid to thwart rise of Bloc - Energeticcity.ca

 Several of those seats were historic Bloc strongholds that flipped to the NDP during the great orange wave of 2011 and then to the Liberals in the last campaign.

-Scheer has been campaigning in the last few days by raising the spectre of a Liberal-NDP coalition government as a fear tactic, alleging it would see deficits go through the roof and end in tax increases.
+Scheer has been raising the spectre of a Liberal-NDP coalition government as a scare tactic in recent days, alleging it would send deficits through the roof and end in tax increases.

 On Tuesday, he also struck again at the Bloc, accusing their leader of wanting to get going on another referendum on separation.